-The mkhpss utility logs the messages window to /tmp/mkhpss.log.
-Each time scripts are run via Configure, a timestamp and duration in seconds will be added to the file.
-This file will be overwritten by subsequent invocations of mkhpss.
+The mkhpss utility logs the messages window to /var/log/mkhpss.log and appends to this file each time it runs.
+You must have write access to this file in order to run mkhpss.
+Each time scripts are run via Configure, a timestamp and duration in seconds will be appended to the file.